f-alotaibi/BinGo/README.md

-# pastebin-go
+# Bingo
-One of the frontends
+One paste frontend to rule them all!

 Running instance is at https://pastebin-go.onrender.com